sohamkamani/spring-security-examples/README.md

 # Spring Security Examples

-This is the example repo for my blog post on [Spring Security Examples](java/spring-security)
+This is the example repo for my blog posts on [Spring Security](https://www.sohamkamani.com/categories/spring-security/)

 There may be multiple examples in this project.
 Pick the example you want to run, and modify the `pom.xml` file to choose the main file.
 To do this, change the `mainClass` attribute in the Spring boot maven plugin.